As a nurse and social worker I learned the care system inside out. Now I'm calling for urgent change

 Lack of support from social care

-I joined networks of other people living with dementia to share my voice and campaign for change across the nations, as well as on a global platform with Dementia Alliance International
+I joined networks of other people living with dementia to share my voice across the UK, as well as globally, with Dementia Alliance International

 I have received no support from the social care system.
 Currently, unless you have reached the point of being unable to wash, dress and feed yourself it is not deemed that you are in need of assistance.
 In fact, successive governments have relied on the ability and commitment of unpaid family carers to meet this need.